ali-clara/apple_gripper/README.md

 ### Suction gripper Pyserial interface (optional)

-The ROS2 node `suction_gripper` communicates with an Arduino through Pyserial to control the suction gripper vacuum and fingers.
+The `suction_gripper` node communicates with an Arduino through Pyserial to control the gripper vacuum and fingers.
 When it recieves a service call, it sends an integer between 1-4 corresponding to vacuum on/off and fingers engaged/disengaged.
 Currently, the Arduino script just contains a dummy framework that can be easily expanded for full gripper control and functionality.

 Connect to an Arduino of your choice, and upload `pyserial_test.ino` from the *gripper/arduino* directory using the ArduinoIDE.
 Ensure the **baud rate** and **port** match the baud and port set in `suction_gripper.py`.
 This demo is using an Ardunio UNO with a baud rate of 115200 on port /dev/ttyACM0.

 To see the Arduino response to a serial command, open the serial monitor and type `<1>`.
-If everything is set up correctly, the serial monitor will print `Arduino: turning vacuum on`.
+If everything is set up correctly, the serial monitor will return `Arduino: turning vacuum on`.
 Once Arduino functionlity is verified, close the IDE.

 In one shell, start the suction gripper node:

     ros2 run gripper suction_gripper.py

-In a second shell, call the gripper vacuum or fingers service:
+In a second shell, call the gripper vacuum or fingers service, e.g:

     ros2 service call /set_vacuum_status gripper_msgs/srv/GripperVacuum "{set_vacuum: True}"